worthmine/Text-Password-AutoMigration/README.md

         $pwd = Text::Pasword::AutoMiglation->new( default => 12 );

+    It must be an Int, defaults to 8.

 - readablity

     Or you can set default strength for password with param 'readablity'.

-    It must be a Boolen, default is 1.
+    It must be a Boolen, defaults to 1.

     If it was set as 0, you can generate stronger passwords with generate()